 ‘I was fortunate enough to be awarded a UC Doctoral Scholarship that really helped me achieve my dream of completing a PhD.
 UC provided me with an opportunity to pursue a field of interest in integrated systems science.
 There was freedom and support to pursue my interests and flexibility to try new things – critical aspects to how I learn and understand.’

 Choosing to do Geology studies in particular was due to its far-reaching implications for everything related to the earth sciences.

 ‘I have always had a thirst for understanding natural systems.
 I like to see the big picture of how variance in the natural features of any given landscape govern variance in atmospheric, hydrological, and biogeochemical processes.
 This includes understanding how the components of the landscape interact to influence water quality or geochemical variance.

 ‘My studies taught me to view systems in their entirety.
 Not just one element (eg, just the hydrology) of a system but the integrated whole.
 My studies also helped me evolve the ability to discriminate between what is and isn’t relevant – one of the more important skills when dealing with complex natural systems.’

 As such, he emphasises that studying science needs a diverse range of knowledge from the different areas, which was immensely helpful with his own diverse roles in regional council, applied research and consultancy.

 ‘There is a real need for people who can integrate knowledge across disciplines, instead of being an expert in one domain.
 So don’t be afraid to diversify the breadth of your studies.
 Further, there is increasingly a need for IT and statistically savvy earth science folk to process large and complex geospatial data sets.’

-Clint’s spare time is naturally spent in the outdoors and with his three young kids, with involvement in a local land care group, and ‘any excuse to do a bit of fishing’.
+Clint’s spare time is naturally spent in the outdoors and with his three young daughters, with involvement in a local land care group, and ‘any excuse to do a bit of fishing’.